wokalski/Distraction-Free-Xcode-plugin/README.md

 ##Distraction free mode in Xcode

+Sometimes Xcode UI is too overwhelming.
+Distraction free mode, whenever you just want to write code.
-Instead of typing code in a bloated enovirnment with various bars and other gimmicks enter distraction free mode.
-Works just like Xcode editor with autocompletion, cmd+click navigation, Open Quickly (cmd+sh+O) etc.
+Works just like Xcode editor with autocompletion, cmd+click navigation, Open Quickly (cmd+shift+O) etc.

 ![](ZEN.png)

 ##Using ZEN

-Just go to `View->Distraction Free Mode` or use a designated shortcut (depending on Xcode version)
+Just go to `View->Distraction Free Mode` or use a designated shortcut (it depends on Xcode version)

 ##Installing